IDsuroh/minishell/README.md

 3. Findout what redirections are.
 (Understand the concept in a deeper scale)

 4. Findout what to do after these process.

+*Check if string expansion (e.g. $HOME, $USER) happens before tokenization or after.
+*What is string expansions and how is it different with environmental variable?